(888) 340-0089

 Grants are one of the most popular starting points for nonprofit funding.
 They can come from government agencies, private foundations, or corporate giving programs.

 Federal grants are listed publicly on Grants.gov.
 State agencies and local community foundations often manage smaller, mission-specific opportunities.
 Before applying, make sure your nonprofit is incorporated and recognized by the IRS as a 501(c)(3) public charity.
 This is a requirement for most grantmakers.
+If you are still working through the IRS approval process, review our guide on How Long Does It Take to Get 501(c)(3) Status? to understand current processing timelines.

-Tips for first-time applicants
+Tips for First-Time Applicants

 • Start with small, local, or community grants before applying for national ones.